Madhu-26/Madhu-26/README.md

 <b> Hi👋🏻, I'm Madhusha Mathivannan </b>

-- 👩🏻‍🎓 I’m an Information System Undergraduate of University of Colombo School of Computing.
+- 👩🏻‍🎓 I’m an Information System Graduate from University of Colombo School of Computing.
-- 📚 I'm currently learning .NET, Angular Frameworks.
-- 👩🏻‍💻 I'm working as an Intern - Technology at Virtusa (Pvt) Ltd.
-- 🤝🏻 I’m looking to collaborate on free and open source projects.
+- 👩🏻‍💻 I’m looking to collaborate on free and open source projects.
 - 📧 You can reach me via email : madhushadavidmathivannan@gmail.com

 Connect with me :